Coxinha Recipe: Brazilian Chicken Croquettes & Creamy Filling

 Fold the dough up and around the filling, pinch to seal, and shape into a teardrop.
 The seam should be smooth and fully closed.

-Heat neutral oil to 350°F (175°C) in a deep pot with 4–6 inches (10–15 cm) oil depth.
-Fry 2–3 coxinhas at a time so the oil temp doesn’t drop.
+Heat neutral oil to 350°F (175°C) in a deep pot with 4–6 inches (10–15 cm) of oil depth.
+Fry 2–3 coxinhas at a time so the oil temperature doesn't drop.

 Cook until deeply golden brown, usually 4–6 minutes depending on size.
 Remove with a slotted spoon and drain on paper towels.